-We are a nonprofit organization (501c3) wanting to advance the practice, and spread awareness of the opportunity, of turning atmospheric carbon into living landscapes and soil carbon (such as soil life, organic matter, humus, etc.).
-A different kind of science is needed, based on shared evidence, open participation, specific locations and situations, and on learning to manage wholes consisting of people, land, the work of all species, and money.
-Our principal project to date is the Soil Carbon Challenge, an international "competition" to see how fast land managers can turn atmospheric carbon into water-holding, fertility-enhancing soil carbon (the soil sponge).
-Peter has been touring the continent since 2011 in a converted school bus, doing soil sampling and monitoring on land managed by interested and committed people.
+We are a nonprofit organization (501c3) wanting to help people ask better questions, and engage more people in asking and answering.
+We want to advance a different kind of science--based on shared evidence, open participation, specific locations and situations, and on learning to manage wholes consisting of people, land, the work of all species, and money.
+Our principal project to date has been the Soil Carbon Challenge, a measurement effort on soil carbon change and its contexts--but not carbon "credits" or "offsets."
+Peter toured the continent from 2011 to 2021 in a converted school bus, doing soil sampling and monitoring on land managed by interested and committed people.
+What he learned.

 We think the opportunity for increasing carbon and water in the soil is huge, and will help drive improvement in social and economic conditions as well as enhance biodiversity and ecological resiliency.
 We also offer a participatory workshop as well as a residency for communities interested in organizing their own assets and resources toward this kind of shared intelligence.

-Abe Collins has milked cows and grazed cattle in Vermont, and is currently working out of Winooski, Vermont as a grazing consultant.
+Abe Collins has milked cows and grazed cattle in Vermont, and is currently working as a grazing consultant.

 Peter Donovan has herded sheep and cattle, and worked in the woods and on farms.
 Since 1996 he has reported on innovative natural resource stewards, and most of his articles can be found on https://ManagingWholes.com.
 In the 1990s he studied holistic management with Allan Savory, low-stress livestock handling with Bud Williams, and consensus building with Jeff Goebel and Bob Chadwick.
 In 2007 he founded the Soil Carbon Coalition and shortly afterwards embarked on the Soil Carbon Challenge.
 A longtime resident of Wallowa County in northeast Oregon, he currently lives in a school bus and is often elsewhere.

 Christina Allday-Bondy is an Associate Accredited Consultant and Educator with the Savory Institute.
 She lives in Albuquerque, New Mexico.